 Dawn Over Dayfield, DSP Publications, March 1, 2016

-Dawn Over Dayfield has taken the gold medal in the Mystery category of the Florida Authors and Publishers Association President’s Choice Awards!
+Dawn Over Dayfield won the gold medal in the Mystery category of the 2016 Florida Authors and Publishers Association President’s Choice Awards!

 The Novel Approach Reviews gives Dawn Over Dayfield 4.5 stars and says, “The plot has so many twists and turns, it just kept me riveted.”

 Love Bytes Reviews gives Dawn Over Dayfield four hearts and says, “I highly recommend this book… I think the story is well written, the characters were well fleshed out, and it was an interesting read.”

 Gay Book Reviews gives Dawn Over Dayfield 4.25 stars and says, “The strength of this well-written book is the tight plot that keeps your attention as Andy and Weston learn more about the deaths and the extent to which townsfolk will go to keep their secrets.”